 While students are allowed to defer repayment of their federal student loans, the interest will accrue on unsubsidized loans, which means it's "costing" them to use this loan.
 Differently, a student in school can defer their subsidized loan and not accrue interest.
 Students can always choose to pay the interest that accrues even when they are not required to make a payment, and doing so will likely decrease the amount of money they repay over the life of the loan.

-- Often has a higher interest rate than private student loans
+- Often have a higher interest rate than private student loans

-- Requires the parent to be the borrower, leaving the parent responsible for all payments with no option to transfer the loan to the student
+- Require the parent to be the borrower, leaving the parent responsible for all payments with no option to transfer the loan to the student

 - Has an option to defer but are unsubsidized and begin accruing interest immediately